Calabrian Chilies — Italy’s Answer to Hot Sauce

 Forms They Come In

-Whole dried: Used in aglio e olio, sauces, braised dishes.
+- Whole dried: Used in aglio e olio, sauces, and braised dishes.
 Added at the start of cooking to infuse oil.

-Preserved in oil: Whole or halved peppers in olive oil.
-Incredible on antipasto boards, bruschetta, pizza.
+- Preserved in oil: Whole or halved peppers in olive oil.
+Incredible on antipasto boards, bruschetta, and pizza.

 The Rule in Calabrian Cooking